Socks5Balancer/Socks5BalancerAsio/README.md

   "traditionTcpRelay": true ``` ,
-then it will run as a pure tcp relay or pure tcp balance or multi port bundle. but in that case, the `upstreamSelectRule` must be `random` or `loop`, any other rule will not work as expected because of the backend measure are be disabled.
+then it will run as a pure tcp relay or pure tcp balance or multi port bundle. but in that case, the `upstreamSelectRule` must be `random` or `loop`, any other rule will not work as expected because of the backend measure are disabled.

 ## how to run it ?